 Still can't connect?

 Reset your Network Settings.
-Tap Settings > General > Reset > Reset Network Settings.
-This also resets Wi-Fi networks and passwords, cellular settings, and VPN and APN settings that you’ve used before.
+If you're using iOS or iPadOS 15 or later, tap Settings > General > Transfer or Reset [Device] > Reset > Reset Network Settings.
+If you're using iOS or iPadOS 14 or earlier, tap Settings > General > Reset > Reset Network Settings.
+This also resets Wi-Fi networks and passwords, cellular settings, and VPN and APN settings that you've used before.

 Get more help

 - If you're connected to a Wi-Fi network but you can’t get online, try to use your Wi-Fi network on other devices.
 If you can't get online using your other devices, there might be a service outage.
 Call your cable company or internet provider for help.